 Concept Title: Financial Terms

-Concept Description: Gives detailed description of financial terms including Insolvency, Cost Functions, Dividends and Net Working Capital
+In this and the next few posts we look at the ratio analysis language, giving detailed descriptions of financial terms including Insolvency, Cost Functions, Dividends and Net Working Capital

 ‘Insolvency’ is the situation in which a firm’s assets are unable to pay or cover its liabilities.
-Insolvency could be short term or long term.
+It could be short term or long term.

 - Short-term insolvency is when current assets are unable to cover current liabilities